ReactiveX/RxJava/docs/What's-different-in-2.0.md

 # Completable

 The `Completable` type remains largely the same.
-It was already designed along the Reactive-Streams style for 1.x so no user-level changes there.
+It was already designed along the Reactive Streams style for 1.x so no user-level changes there.

 Similar to the naming changes, `rx.Completable.CompletableSubscriber` has become `io.reactivex.CompletableObserver` with `onSubscribe(Disposable)`: